HyunMi027/HappyTime/README.md

 # HappyTime
-###### Keeps track of the time you've been a loved one so you don't have to.
+###### Keeps track of the time you've been a loved one so you don't have to and yes im forgetful.
 Also shows countdowns for celebrations.

 ![Image unavailable](https://i.gyazo.com/2e891b3d16edf6cfb511ffb8244a75b9.png)